-Some of the types of people Sara has worked with, collaboratively or in management rolls include: designers, programmers, students, educators/evaluators, business owners, competitors, and volunteers.
-She has proven writing skills, including successful grants from funding bodies such as: The Ontario Trillium Fund; The Minto Foundation; The Henry White Kinnear Foundation; The Eastern Ontario Development Fund; The Ontario Arts Council.
+Some of the types of people I have worked with, collaboratively or in management rolls include: designers, programmers, students, educators, evaluators, business owners, competitors, and volunteers.
+I have written successful grants from funding bodies such as: The Ontario Trillium Fund; The Minto Foundation; The Henry White Kinnear Foundation; The Eastern Ontario Development Fund; The Ontario Arts Council.

 There is a problem with exporting craft and art.
 The problem is not that there is no information on exporting out there, the problem is that there is too much information.
 There is a dual need: 1) for crafts practitioners to know more in advance about in development and exporting, and 2) the exporting tools they access must be efficient and relevant to their situations and constraints.